ashtekar/agent-bio-summary/README.md

 **Version:** 1.2.0 | **Latest Release:** August 23, 2025

 An automated agent system that performs daily web searches for synthetic biology content, creates educational summaries for high school students, and sends them via email.
+The system captures end user feedback on the summaries and use this feedback to fine tune a model.

 ## 🎉 What's New in v1.2